drakmaniso/bevy_pixel_camera/README.md

 There is several possible methods to render pixel-art based games.
 This crate simply upscale each sprite, and correctly align them on a virtual pixel grid.
-Another option would be to render the sprites to an offscrenn texture, and then upscale only this texture.
+Another option would be to render the sprites to an offscreen texture, and then upscale only this texture.
 There is advantages and drawbacks to both approaches: